Cutting the Cord: Is It Worth It?

 Sam Cook cord-cutting expert at Flixed.io.

 From our survey, we learned that 81% of cord-cutters are spending less money than they were on traditional cable or satellite.
-There’s a good chance you will too, but be sure to look at all of these factors to prevent costs from creeping up on you.
+There’s a good chance you will too—especially if you avoid full live‑TV bundles and rotate on‑demand apps—but be sure to model your lineup.
+Many households keep TV costs near ~$25–$50/month using ad‑supported tiers and seasonal stacking, while sports‑heavy packages can approach cable‑like totals.
+Notably, consumers rate streaming higher on satisfaction than traditional pay‑TV ACSI.

 There’s still one contract you need

 Another thing to keep in mind: If you switch entirely to streaming your TV content, you’ll need a more reliable internet connection.
 If you don’t have a strong connection (and sometimes even when you do), you might experience buffering when streaming — and no one wants their stream to stop in the middle of a dramatic confrontation or climactic action scene.
 Higher resolutions and multiple users will require more bandwidth, which comes at a higher cost.
-So, before you get too excited about cutting all the cords, take a close look at the particular prices and offerings from your local service provider.
-If your goal is to cut costs, do the math to make sure replacing cable TV with streaming doesn’t end up adding to your monthly bill.
+A single 4K stream can consume up to ~7 GB/hour; multiple concurrent 4K streams add up quickly.
+Check for data caps and “Broadband Facts” labels before you buy, and optimize your home network with modern Wi‑Fi 6/6E (or Ethernet for stationary TVs).
+Mesh systems help large or multi‑story homes.
+Wi‑Fi 7 is rolling out with higher throughput and lower latency features that further reduce congestion in busy environments Netflix data usage Wi‑Fi 7 overview.

 So, is it worth it?